microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
    The file names MUST be k4a.dll and depthengine.dll.

+   Note: To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
+         copied into the folder.
    Note: If the dlls have different names, create a symlink with relative redirection.
 This may
          require elevated permissions to create the symlink as well as run build_wheel.ps1.
+   Note: If the .so have different names, create a symlink with relative redirection.
+This may
+         require elevated permissions to create the symlink as well as run build_wheel.csh.

 2. In a powershell terminal, run the script src/python/k4a/build_wheel.ps1.
    This will create the .whl file in a build/ folder.